ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Rendezvous object after Start() is called:

 ~~~
-Rendezvous -> RendezvousDone<Connection>
+Rendezvous -> RendezvousReady<Connection>
 ~~~

-The RendezvousDone<> event occurs when a connection is established with the Remote Endpoint.
+The RendezvousReady<> event occurs when a connection is established with the Remote Endpoint.
 For connection-oriented transports, this occurs when the transport-layer connection is established; for connectionless transports, it occurs when the first Message is received from the Remote Endpoint.
-The resulting Connection is contained within the RendezvousDone<> event, and is ready to use as soon as it is passed to the application via the event.
+The resulting Connection is contained within the RendezvousReady<> event, and is ready to use as soon as it is passed to the application via the event.
+Idempotent Messages can be queued for delivery as soon a Connection is established by calling Send() on a Rendezvous before issuing a Start() call.
+Idempotent Messages can also be sent after the Start() call.
+If idempotent Messages are sent before the RendezvousReady<> event is received, they might be delivered multiple times or on multiple candidates.
+Non-idempotent Messages can only be sent after the RendezvousReady<> event.

 ~~~
 Rendezvous -> RendezvousError<msgRef, error>